abauville/Sunaba/README.md

 - Create a proper input system
 - Clean the code: remove the dirty Darcy, clean the visualization
 - Compute Viscous flow law according to the viscous strain rate, as opposed to the total strain rate
+- add subgrid diffusion on markers
+- Compute Shear Heating and add it to temperature
+- Physics_InterpFromParticlesToCell: values of T might need to be overwritten for periodic nodes
+- For periodic boundaries instead of numbering lines like this: 0 1 2 3 0 1, change to numebring: 3 0 1 2 3 1, or when computing interpolation to Boundaries use the solution from the inner node
+- inject particle when cell receives no contribution

 ## INSTALLATION